Important: NGINX Plus R33 requires NGINX Instance Manager 2.18 or later

 -

-If you use SELinux, follow the steps in the Configure SELinux guide to restore SELinux contexts (
+(Optional) If you use SELinux, follow the steps in the Configure SELinux guide to restore the default SELinux labels (

 restorecon